geryb-bg/gery-web/blog/WebUSB/Example/article.md

 };
 ```

-We would also like to be able to disconnect from the device, that part is simply done by calling the `.close()` method:
+We would also like to be able to disconnect from the device, that part is done by calling the `.close()` method:

 ```js
 disconnectButton.onclick = async () => {